keruu/create-empty-post-for-jekyll.sh/README.md

 # More
 If you are using Sublime Text, you can run this script with the Glue plugin.
-It makes it easier to create new files for Jekyll with Sublime Text.
+It makes it easier to create new posts for Jekyll with Sublime Text.